rafael-santiago/googol/README.md

     you@somewhere:~/over/the/rainbow# _
 ```

-## How I could create certificates for httpd mode?
+## How can I create certificates for httpd mode?

 I have automated it through an build task that you can use just by invoking: